Illumina/manta/src/markdown/mantaUserGuide.md

 steps: (1) scanning the genome to find SV associated regions and (2) analysis, scoring and output of SVs found in such regions.

-1. **Build SV association graph** In this step the entire genome is scanned to discover evidence of possible SVs and large indels.
-This evidence is enumerated into a graph with edges connecting all regions of the genome which have a possible SV association.
+1. **Build breakend association graph** In this step the entire genome is scanned to discover evidence of possible SVs and large indels.
+This evidence is enumerated into a graph with edges connecting all regions of the genome which have a possible breakend association.
 Edges may connect two different regions of the genome to represent evidence of a long-range association, or an edge may connect a region to itself to capture a local indel/small SV association.
-Note that these associations are more general than a specific SV hypothesis, in that many SV candidates may be found on one edge, although typically only one or two candidates are found per edge.
+Note that these associations are more general than a specific SV hypothesis, in that many breakend candidates may be found on one edge, although typically only one or two candidates are found per edge.

 2. **Analyze graph edges to find SVs** The second step is to analyze individual graph edges or groups of highly connected edges to discover and score SVs associated with the edge(s).
-The substeps of this process include inference of SV candidates associated with the edge, attempted assembly of the SVs breakends, scoring and filtration of the SV under various biological models (currently diploid germline and somatic), and finally, output to VCF.
+The substeps of this process include inference of SV candidates associated with the edge, attempted assembly of the SVs breakends, scoring/genotyping and filtration of the SV under various biological models (currently diploid germline and somatic), and finally, output to VCF.

 ## Capabilities